docusign/docusign-esign-csharp-client/README.md

 7. Find 'Path' variable in system variables section and press edit button

-8. After semicolon, write "C:\Program Files\NuGet"
+8. In a modal window press "New" button and write "C:\Program Files\NuGet"

 9. Click on Ok button till end.